saakshi-sharma713/Quote-Generator/README.md

 Quotes are fetched from:
 https://quoteslate.vercel.app/api/quotes?page=1&limit=20

-Example API Response:

-json
-Copy
-Edit
-{
-  "quote": "The best way to predict the future is to invent it.", "author": "Alan Kay"
-}
-📷 Screenshots
-(Add your project screenshots here)

 <h2>💡 How It Works</h2>
 The app uses Fetch API inside a React component to call the quote API.